ZacharyGeurts/AMOURANTHRTX/README.md

 Wait... what? o.O
 He is your expert.
 That is where I'm getting my news on what is being updated because I tell him to write it.
 Ask him about his code.
 (He preferred him).
+He broke it?
+Leran to code?
+Ctrl-Z and try again.
+Learn THE code.
+It is short and read it a few times.
 There really are not that many files if you want to check a few now on the wiki.
 Once it's functional on your desktop, you can drop us like old news and check back once a month to see if this iteration figured out anything new.